Basketball Training Tips: How to Correct Your Shooting Form

 If you can jump high or are a bigger player in general, it isn’t necessarily an issue to have that two-motion shot as you can get your shot off above the defense.
 But, when you start holding the ball a little too long - you’re hitching, losing the momentum you generated in your shot and decreasing the potential of your shooting range.

 How to Fix It:

 I want you to think about pushing vs. pulling the basketball.
 If you want to develop a fluid one-motion shot, your ball's flight path is going to go straight up through your body to your set point and forward.
-This means you're never going to pull the basketball up, only push - up and forward.
+This means you're not going to pull the basketball up, but rather push - up and forward.